-Goodwill Industries of the Greater East Bay provides workforce development services, including job readiness training, and job placement, including transitional employment for residents of Alameda, Contra Costa, and Solano Counties.
+Goodwill Industries of the Greater East Bay provides workforce development services, including job readiness training, job placement, and transitional employment for residents of Alameda, Contra Costa, and Solano Counties.

 Families Actively Engaged in Meaningful Employment (FAME): We began our FAME program in 2014.
 This program is focused on engaging individuals receiving public assistance and needing to complete mandated job activities as determined by federal and state requirements.
 A monthly sample of individuals not completing their required hours are reported to the State and then the County.
 Once they are identified, they are referred to our program.